11 Ways to Travel Responsibly as A Solo Traveler

 The best ecotourists will bring a pocket-sized reusable bag with them on the road!
 For me, hitting the local grocery store is always the first stop in a new destination (especially if we’re staying in an Airbnb or somewhere with a kitchen).
 And, if you’re not careful, you’ll end up with a handful of plastic bags as souvenirs.

-I purchased my collapsable shopping bags from the local Conad in Florence.
-But if you’re shopping for one in the States, Amazon offers lots of great options like this 10-pack from Kaxich.
+I purchased my collapsible shopping bags from the local Conad in Florence.
+But if you’re shopping for one in the States, Amazon offers lots of great options like this foldable 6-pack of reusable bags.

 If you’re looking for a cuter, Insta-worthy alternative, check out one of my favorite shops, DKnitsetc, and grab one of Delaney’s handmade Farmers Market Bags!